baptistar/ATM/README.md

 Package contains methods and algorithms for learning monotone triangular transport maps given access to samples from a target density or evaluations of the target.
 The Adaptive Transport Map algorithm is a greedy approach for learning parameteric map approximation using a sparse feature expansion.

-This sofware has been developed and is being maintained by the Uncertainty Quantification Group at MIT, under the guidance of Prof. Youssef Marzouk.
+More information on the methodology for this sofware can be found in this [preprint](https://arxiv.org/pdf/2009.10303.pdf).
+The authors are Ricardo Baptista (MIT), Youssef Marzouk (MIT), and Olivier Zahm (INRIA).
+The software is currently being maintained by the [Uncertainty Quantification Group](https://uqgroup.mit.edu) at MIT.

-## Developing team
+## Software development team

 Ricardo Baptista (MIT), Paul-Baptiste Rubio (MIT)